-Martin L. Weitzman is Professor of Economics at Harvard University.
+Martin L. Weitzman was a Research Professor of Economics at Harvard University until his untimely passing on August 27, 2019.
 Previously he was on the faculties of MIT and Yale.
-He has been elected as a fellow of the Econometric Society and the American Academy of Arts and Sciences.
-He has published widely in many leading economic journals and written three books.
-Weitzman's interests in economics are broad and he has served as consultant for several well-known organizations.
-His current research is focused on environmental economics, including climate change, the economics of catastrophes, cost-benefit analysis, long-run discounting, green accounting, biodiversity, and comparison of alternative instruments for controlling pollution.
+He had been elected as a fellow of the Econometric Society and the American Academy of Arts and Sciences.
+He published widely in many leading economic journals and written three books.
+Weitzman's interests in economics were broad and he served as consultant for several well-known organizations.
+His research is focused on environmental economics, including climate change, the economics of catastrophes, cost-benefit analysis, long-run discounting, green accounting, biodiversity, and comparison of alternative instruments for controlling pollution.